The Audition (Barry)

-"The Audition" is the seventh episode of the second season of the American dark comedy crime drama television series Barry.
+"The Audition" is the seventh episode of the second season of the American crime tragicomedy television series Barry.
 It is the 15th overall episode of the series and was written by consulting producer Liz Sarnoff, and directed by series co-creator Alec Berg.
 It was first broadcast on HBO in the United States on May 12, 2019.

 The series follows Barry Berkman, a hitman from Cleveland who travels to Los Angeles to kill someone but finds himself joining an acting class taught by Gene Cousineau, where he meets aspiring actress Sally Reed and begins to question his path in life as he deals with his criminal associates such as Monroe Fuches and NoHo Hank.
 In the episode, Sally passes a chance for a series after she views the content as "revenge porn" and gets jealous when Barry effortlessly gets an audition for a big role in a film.
 Meanwhile, Hank and the Chechens pay for their betrayal.

 According to Nielsen Media Research, the episode was seen by an estimated 1.87 million household viewers and gained a 0.8 ratings share among adults aged 18–49.
 The episode received positive reviews from critics, with Sarah Goldberg's acting receiving particular praise.
 For her performance in the episode, Goldberg received an Outstanding Supporting Actress in a Comedy Series nomination at the 71st Primetime Emmy Awards.